1. Cave Springs Campground, Sedona

 Set in shaded Oak Creek Canyon, Cave Springs is surrounded by red sandstone walls and has its own creek.
 Hit the water holes at Slide Rock State Park ($10 per vehicle; azstateparks.com), about 5 miles down the road. $20; redrockcountry.org or 928/527-3600; book at recreation.gov

 2. North Rim Campground, Grand Canyon National Park

 Just 2 miles from Bright Angel Point, the North Rim Campground is an easy walk to the difficult 14.2-mile trail that descends into the canyon.
-Reserve as soon as you have a date in mind.
+Reserve as soon as you have a date in mind, as it's one of the most popular Grand Canyon camping spots.
 From $18 (plus $20 park entrance fee per vehicle); 928/638-7888; book at recreation.gov

 3. Blue Ridge Campground, Coconino National Forest, North of Clints Well

 Blue Ridge Reservoir is just 9 miles from this cluster of 10 sites shaded by oaks and ponderosa pines.
 From the campground, hike the moderately difficult Arizona Trail to the recreation-packed reservoir.
 For solitude, skip the reservoir and hike a moderate 5 miles to trout-filled East Clear Creek (trailhead is about 6 miles from the campground). $8; no reservations; 928/477-2255.

 4. Bonita Canyon Campground, Chiricahua National Monument, Southeast of Willcox